Governance

 Mr Mark Bailie

-Mark is currently the Executive Headteacher at Finham Park I and Finham Park II schools.
+Mark is currently the CEO/Executive Headteacher at Finham Park Multi Academy Trust.
 Finham Park I is Outstanding from two Ofsted judgements of 8th and 9th December 2010 and 20th and 21st January 2015.
 He is an National Leader in Education, an Ofsted Inspector and Chief Executive Officer of the Finham Park Multi Academy Trust.

 Mr Peter Thomas